Layla76/Database_project/README.md

 - Provides a list of the types of funding options (book, room, building).
 - An additional entity that is needed is funding_sources, so that funding x funding_sources can interact in the relation "grants."

-Data generation:
+Data generation
-Made a python script (generate.py) to generate all insert statements.
+- Made a python script (generate.py) to generate all insert statements.
-200,000 rows per table
+- 200,000 rows per table